Spencer Bulkeley Wynn, 3rd Baron Newborough

-Spencer Bulkeley Wynn (23 May 1803 – 1 November 1888) was Deputy Lieutenant of Carnarvon from 1846 and High Sheriff of Anglesey in 1847.
+Spencer Bulkeley Wynn, 3rd Baron Newborough (23 May 1803 – 1 November 1888) was Deputy Lieutenant of Carnarvon from 1846 and High Sheriff of Anglesey in 1847.

 Background

-He was the son of Thomas Wynn, 1st Baron Newborough and Maria Stella Petronilla Chiappini.
+He was the son of Thomas Wynn, 1st Baron Newborough and Maria Stella Petronilla Chiappini, formally daughter of Lorenzo Chiappini but maybe a member of the House of Orléans.

 He was educated at Rugby School and Christ Church, Oxford where he graduated BA in 1824.

 On 15 November 1832, on the death of his older brother, Thomas Wynn, 2nd Baron Newborough, he succeeded to the titles of 3rd Baron Newborough of Bodvean, and 5th Baronet Wynn of Boduan.

 He lived at Glynllivon Park, Carnarvonshire.
 In 1846 he was created deputy lieutenant of Carnarvon.
 He was High Sheriff of Anglesey for 1847-48.

 Family

-On 3 May 1834 at Great Malvern Priory he married Frances Maria de Winton, daughter of Revd.
+On 3 May 1834 at Great Malvern Priory he married his first cousin Frances Maria de Winton, daughter of Revd.
 Walter de Winton and Maria Jacoba Chiappini of Hay Castle, county Brecon.
 They had 10 children: